October 31 in Music History: Outkast released 'Stankonia'

 1998 - D'Angelo released "Devil's Pie," the lead single from his second album, Voodoo.

-2000 - Outkast released their 4th album, Stankonia, featuring the No. 1 hit “Ms. Jackson”.
+2000 - Outkast released their fourth album, Stankonia, featuring the No. 1 hit “Ms. Jackson” as well as “B.O.B.” and “So Fresh, So Clean.”

-2002 - The mother of pop star Bjork ended a hunger strike she had staged to protest against plans for a US company to build a aluminum smelter and hydroelectric plant power plant in the Icelandic wilderness.
+2002 - The mother of pop star Bjork ended a hunger strike she had staged to protest against plans for a US company to build an aluminum smelter and hydroelectric plant power plant in the Icelandic wilderness.
 Hildur Runa Hauksdottir began eating again after four weeks of fasting.

 2005 - The white suit worn by John Lennon on the cover of the Beatles' Abbey Road album sold for $118,000 at an auction in Las Vegas.
 A portion of the proceeds from the sale of the items went to Amnesty International.